kamacharovs/aiof-auth/README.md

 # Overview

-All in one finance authentication API
+All in one finance authentication API.
+Generates JWT for entities such as users and clients

 ## Request

 A request for a token is done through the `ITokenRequest<T>` object.
 The end user/entity will sent a HTTP Post method call to the `/auth/token` endpoint and either provide an `ApiKey` or a `Username` and `Password`.
 Then, you will receive a typical `ITokenResponse` where the access token is provided

+Current supported entities are:
+- `User`
+- `Client`

+Request

 ```csharp
 public interface ITokenRequest<T>